djdron/vortextracker/readme.txt

 rightly only with filter (checked by default).
 Of course, high quality requires more processor time.
 So, if your system can not produce solid sound, reduce emulation quality or decrease bitrate or samplerate at 'Wave out' tabsheet.
+In Turbo-Sound (Turbo-AY) mode used identical setting for both chips.

 'Compatibility' tab sheet